-In 2023, Tap Cancer Out will fund the travel expenses for 75 families to attend a retreat location that provides opportunities for families to de-stress from the rigor of doctor appointments and cancer treatments, enabling families to spend quality time as a unit, meet other families in similar health circumstances, and create an ongoing support network for these new friendships, via social media and established networks.
-This funding will help to ensure that families that may not have been able to previously attend due to financial constraints be able to attend and start their path towards emotional healing.
+In 2024, Tap Cancer Out will fund the travel expenses for 75 families to attend a retreat location that provides opportunities for families to de-stress from the rigor of doctor appointments and cancer treatments, enabling families to spend quality time as a unit, meet other families in similar health circumstances, and create an ongoing support network for these new friendships, via social media and established networks.
+This funding will help to ensure that families that may not have been able to previously attend due to financial constraints can attend and start their path towards emotional healing.

 The Tom Coughlin Jay Fund Foundation was created in honor of Jay McGillis.
 Jay was a special young man who developed leukemia while a member of Coach Coughlin’s team at Boston College.
 In the eight months between Jay’s diagnosis and the day he lost his battle with cancer, the Coughlin family saw firsthand the physical, emotional, and financial strains the illness caused the McGillis Family.
 After going through the tragic events with Jay’s family, Coach Coughlin vowed that if he ever had the chance, he would create a way to help families with children battling cancer.
 Coach Coughlin kept his vow and started this foundation to be there in Jay’s honor.
 Their mission is to help families tackle childhood cancer by providing comprehensive financial, emotional, and practical support.
 From diagnosis to recovery and beyond, they are part of the team, allowing parents to solely focus on their child’s well-being.
 The Jay Fund’s goal is to BE THERE for parents facing the unthinkable so they can be there for their families.

-In 2023, Tap Cancer Out will support 75 families with an additional month of supermarket gift cards, food vouchers for the hospital cafeteria, uber eats gift cards and holiday meals so families and celebrate and make memories without the financial burden, or worry, of where their next meal will come from.
+In 2024, Tap Cancer Out will continue to support 75 families with an additional month of supermarket gift cards, food vouchers for the hospital cafeteria, Uber Eats gift cards, and holiday meals so families and celebrate and make memories without the financial burden, or worry, of where their next meal will come from.

 The American Brain Tumor Association is the nation’s oldest nonprofit organization dedicated to brain tumor education, support, and research.
 The ABTA is a steadfast advocate on behalf of the brain tumor community in the United States, and they are here to help patients, caregivers, and their loved ones as they navigate the brain tumor journey.